 OverviewPlease read the following guidelines that control the pruning and removal of trees on residential and commercial properties in Temple Terrace.
 These rules are necessary to keep our City safe and attractive for all residents.
-If you have any questions, contact the Code Enforcement Department at the number and email address at the bottom of this page.
+If you have any questions, contact the City Arborist at 813-506-6620.

 ViolationCity ordinances require permits to prune large limbs and to remove protected and grand trees.

 Corrective ActionRequest an inspection prior to tree work to determine whether permits are required.

 City Code DefinitionsGrand tree - any tree listed in Table 1 (Approved Tree List) with a diameter of twenty-four (24) inches or greater at D.B.H. (a standard for the measurement of the trunk diameter of a tree at breast height or fifty four inches).

 Protected Tree - any tree of a protected tree type that has a DBH of more than ten (10) inches and located on residential land, or more than five (5) inches and located on non-residential land, and which is not otherwise exempted from this Code.
 For the purpose of this Code, all palms with at least four and one-half (4-1/2) feet of clear trunk between the ground level and the lowest branch are declared to be protected trees.